Wattie's: History

 The company employs around 1,900 people, of which approximately 350 are temporary or casual.
 The company produces its own Wattie's products, some international brands of H. J. Heinz Company, as well as local products under brands like Craig's, Farex, Eta, Oak, Good Taste Company, Greenseas, Earth's Best, Complan, Chef and Champ.

 The company has three production centres in New Zealand.
-Two are located in Hastings, New Zealand, where the company was founded, and over 1,200 product lines are produced there.

-In Christchurch, the largest city in the South Island, the company has its third production plant which focuses on producing frozen and dry vegetables.
+Two are in Hastings, where the company was founded, and over 1,200 product lines are produced there.
+The third production plant, which focuses on producing frozen and dry vegetables, is in Christchurch.

 Products

 Wattie's has an extensive product line consisting of thousands of products.

-Its baby food products are broken down into five main categories: birth - 4 months, 4 – 6 months, 6 – 7 months, 8 – 9 months and 12 months or older.
+Its baby food products are broken down into five main categories: birth–4 months, 4–6 months, 6–7 months, 8–9 months and 12 months or older.
 Other canned foods include baked beans, spaghetti, soup, preserved fruits such as apricots and pears, sauce bases, animal food, frozen meals and frozen vegetables.

-Watties tomato sauce is made in New Zealand, and products carry the label "NZ's Favourite".
+Wattie's tomato sauce is made in New Zealand, and products carry the label "NZ's Favourite".
 The television commercials throughout the 1990s used the line "You'll always be a Kiwi, if you love our Wattie's Sauce".